xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 A test object is typically built up by several properties.
 During test execution, Katalon Studio uses them to detect an object.

-If **Attributes** is set as the default selection method during spying and recording, Katalon Studio generates **XPath** locator automatically that combines all the selected object properties to locate that object.
+If **Attributes** is set as the default selection method during spying and recording, Katalon Studio automatically generates XPath locators that combine all the selected object properties to locate that object.
 In the **Detect object by?** column of the **Object's Properties** table, you can check/uncheck preferred properties.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/selection-methods/attribute.png" alt="attributes" width=100%>

 ## CSS

-To input your **CSS** locator of a test object manually, open an object view and select the **CSS** option.
+To manually input your **CSS** locator of a test object, open an object view and select the **CSS** option.
 In the **Selected Locator**, enter a **CSS** locator value.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/selection-methods/css.png" alt="CSS" width="70%">

 ### Change the CSS selector of an object at runtime

-To change a CSS value of a test object at runtime, use the following code snippet:
+To change the CSS value of a test object at runtime, use the following code snippet:

 ```java
 import com.kms.katalon.core.testobject.SelectorMethod